agoes/pull2rsync/README.md

 4. If you had the token, paste it into click "validate token".
 5. If rsync was succeeded, notification will be sent to all project member.

+### Todo
+1. rsync option for directories structures tree only
+2. Clone / pull branch in staging mechanism